jheftmann/automatic-book-workshop/02 contents.md

 <span class="page-break"></span>

 ## Impressum

+The source code for this website is available [here](https://github.com/jheftmann/automatic-book-workshop).

 Thanks to [Evan Brooks](https://evanbrooks.info/bindery/docs/#printsetup) for building Bindery.js and his assistance in getting it set up, and to [John Caserta](https://evanbrooks.info/bindery/docs/#printsetup) for introducing me to Bindery, giving me the idea for this workshop, and general inspiration.